davidosomething/dotfiles/README.md

 The POW gem is no longer used since I have to use Cisco VPN for some things and there are DNS conflicts.

-### rbenv

-On linux, rbenv should be installed from source.
-The apt repositories don't provide the latest versions of ruby. `bootstrap/linux/rbenv.sh` does this.

-There's a `rbenv/default-gems` file which specifies default gems to install when switching rubies.
-Symlink this to ~/.rbenv

 ### tmux